libp2p/go-libp2p-raft/README.md

 > A LibP2P wrapper for hashicorp/raft implementation.

-`go-libp2p-raft` implements a go-libp2p-consensus interface wrapping hashicorp/raftimplementation and providing a libp2p network transport for it.
+`go-libp2p-raft` implements a go-libp2p-consensus interface wrapping hashicorp/raft implementation and providing a libp2p network transport for it.

 ## Table of Contents